← Blog · 15 January 2026 BREEAM Scotland NPF4 Planning

 While NPF4 applies to all development, the practical impact on BREEAM requirements is most felt in:

-Larger residential developments (10+ units) — these are most likely to have BREEAM Homes assessments required by condition, particularly in Highland, Edinburgh, Glasgow, and Aberdeenshire council areas.
+Larger residential developments (10+ units) — these are most likely to have BREEAM Residential assessments required by condition, particularly in Highland, Edinburgh, Glasgow, and Aberdeenshire council areas.

-Affordable housing with public funding — developments receiving funding through the Affordable Housing Supply Programme are typically required to achieve BREEAM Very Good as a minimum condition of grant.
+Affordable housing with public funding — developments receiving funding through the Affordable Housing Supply Programme are commonly required to achieve BREEAM Very Good as a minimum condition of grant, though specific requirements should always be confirmed with the funding body.

 Brownfield and regeneration sites — NPF4 prioritises brownfield development and these sites often come with stronger sustainability conditions attached.